 I like having the sauna and steam rooms available as well.
 If I do take time to work out when traveling, then I want one or both of those available for recovering afterward and this resort has both.

 I looked forward to trying either the Brick Oven Pizza or the Campfire Queso.
-Brick oven pizza often means a great crunchy crust that does complement a great slice of pizza.
+Brick oven pizza often means a great crunchy crust that does compliment a great slice of pizza.
 But for snacking it is hard to beat a great Queso dip.
 Here in Texas, I was thinking that would be a great one.

 Texas has great chefs that do that special Tex-Mex food that is so well thought of.